 The second condition will evaluate if XPath TravelRequest.AdvanceRequired is true.
 This indicates that the applicant requested an Advance.

-Example 4: Setting conditions with collections
+Example 4: Setting conditions from Runtime entities

 When a Boolean expression needs to evaluate a condition using a collection (a one-to-many relationship) it is necessary to use the Custom Xpaths option.
 This option is found at the bottom of the Data Model box.